aguliyev/python_template/README.md

     make shell

-# prepack and build
+# build and publish docker image

+    make build publish

+The image name and repo is specified `IMAGE` var in .env file or system environment.

+## prepack

 - It is optional; Is it just a way of "storing cache in the repo" instead of relying on local cache.
 - `make prepack` is creating a docker image for "prepack" stage of [Dockerfile](Dockerfile), and pushes it into the repo.
 - You build from this "prepack" image by having `FROM_PREPACK=_from_prepack` in .env file (see [.env.prod.sample](.env.prod.sample) ) or system environment.
 It is empty by default.
     - In this case, [Dockerfile_from_prepack](Dockerfile_from_prepack) is used instead of the main [Dockerfile](Dockerfile).
-- The docker repo for the image is defined by `PREPACK_IMAGE` in .env file or env var.
+- The docker repo for the image is defined by `PREPACK_IMAGE` var in .env file or system environment.

 # Environment configs and secrets